fenago/ansible-course/md/Lab_8.md

 Working with proxies and jump hosts
 ===================================

-Often, when it comes to configuring core network devices, these are isolated from the main network via a proxy or jump host.
-Ansible lends itself well to automating network device configuration as most of it is performed over SSH: however, this is only helpful in a scenario where Ansible can either be installed and operated from the jump host---or, better yet, can operate via a host such as this.

-Fortunately, Ansible can do exactly that.
 Let\'s assume that you have two Cumulus Networks switches in your network (these are based on a special distribution of Linux for switching hardware, which is very similar to Debian).
 These two switches have the [cmls01.example.com] and [cmls02.example.com] hostnames,